rybak/copy-commit-reference-userscript/Documentation/Greasy Fork.md

 The userscript puts both plain text and HTML content to the clipboard.
 The HTML version of the commit reference includes clickable links to the website.
-This is useful in rich text editors, e.g. in Slack and visual mode of Jira.
+This is useful in rich text editors: Slack, visual mode of Jira, MediaWiki, etc.

 If you use IntelliJ-based IDEs (IDEA, PyCharm, CLion, Goland, etc), you might also find plugin [Copy Commit Reference](https://plugins.jetbrains.com/plugin/22138-copy-commit-reference)